-Product-Our mascara lengthens lashes 3.5 times more than previous formulations.
+“Our mascara lengthens lashes 3.5 times more than previous formulations.”

-System-Our software records, monitors and reconciles accounts and transactions in real-time.
+“Our software records, monitors and reconciles accounts and transactions in real-time.”

-Process-Our additive protects a car’s undercarriage for two years.
+“Our additive protects a car’s undercarriage for two years.”

-Facility-We ship orders in less than 2 hours.
+“We ship orders in less than 2 hours.”

-The UL Verified Mark features a unique identifier and a description of the marketing claim.
-The Mark was deliberately designed to be distinct from the UL Certification Mark, with the most prominent element of the Mark being the marketing claim itself.
+The UL Verified Mark, which features a unique identifier and a description of the marketing claim, was deliberately designed to be distinct from the UL Certification Mark, with the most prominent element of the Mark being the marketing claim itself.
 According to Tammi Burke, UL Marketing Director, “in creating the Mark, the composition of the design was very purposeful and is intended to pull a buyer’s eye to the claim language.”

-Marks are customized according to the claim, with the ability to test and verify either off-the-shelf claims for an industry or unique claims for a specific customer.
+Marks are customized for each claim, with the ability to test and verify either off-the-shelf claims for an industry or unique claims for a specific customer.

-All Verified marketing claims are included in the publicly available UL Verify Database, a tool searchable by manufacturer name, product name and unique identifier.
-With 91 percent of consumers personally verifying brand packaging claims by checking labels and searching for information on third-party sites, it stands to reason that undergoing a marketing claim Verification is a good business decision.
+All Verified marketing claims are included in the publicly available UL Verify Database, a tool searchable by buyers using manufacturer name, product name and unique identifier.
+With 91 percent of consumers personally verifying brand packaging claims by checking labels and searching for information on third-party sites, undergoing a marketing claim verification is a good business decision.

 “UL’s third-party Verification is about helping buyers know they are getting what they paid for,” says Burke.
 Adding this “ingredient” does not alter anything physically or make a process work better.
 “It simply adds trust to the equation, to make it easier to buy and easier to advance through the supply chain.”